Miss Hong Kong Pageant

-The Miss Hong Kong Pageant (香港小姐競選), or Miss HK (港姐) for short, is an annual beauty pageant organised by local Hong Kong television station, TVB.
+Miss Hong Kong Pageant (香港小姐競選), or Miss HK (港姐) for short, is an annual Hong Kong-based beauty pageant organised by local Hong Kong television station, TVB.
 The pageant was established in 1946, and acquired by TVB in 1973.
+It is one of the oldest pageants in the world.
+The reigning Miss Hong Kong is Stacey Chan (陳詠詩), winner of the 2025 pageant.

-The current Miss Hong Kong is Denice Lam (林鈺洧) who was crowned at the 50th Miss Hong Kong 2022 Pageant on 25 September 2022.
-This year 2022 marks the 50th edition of the Miss Hong Kong Pageant under its acquisition by TVB in 1973.
+Regulations

 Recruitment

 All participants have to have a Hong Kong ID or be born in Hong Kong (with a valid birth certificate).
-The age requirement is 17–27 as of 2011, though the upper age was previously up to 25.
+The age requirement is 17–27 since 2011, though the upper age was previously up to 25.
 While there has been other Miss Hong Kong pageants in prior years producing notable titleholders such as Judy Dan (1952), Virginia June Lee (1954), Michelle Mok (1958), Laura da Costa (1967), Mabel Hawkett (1970) and Shirley Yu (1974, contest organized by Miss Pearl of the Orient Company and overlapping with TVB's), the current annual TVB pageant began in 1973.
 Apart from the top prize winner, first runner-up and second runner-up prizes, the pageant also has other consolation prizes that vary slightly from year to year.
 Many Miss Hong Kong contestants have gone on to have movie careers as it is quite typical for the top contestants to garner television contracts from TVB.